Less is More: Revisiting the Gaussian Mechanism for Differential Privacy: Lifting the Curse

-However, we need to highlight that $\mathbf{v}$ is randomly sampled from $\mathcal{U}(\mathbb{V}_{1,M})$, which is an intermediate noise to produce the final noise of R$1$SMG and will not be made public.
-Note that this is not against the core idea of differential privacy, i.e., ``privacy without obscurity", because the entire noise generation process, i.e, (\ref{mapping2}), including the choice of distribution parameters are transparent.
-As a result, the probability that a constructed $\mathbf{u}$ that is in the null space of a randomly sampled $\mathbf{v}$ is zero, i.e., $\Pr[\mathbf{u}\in Null(\mathbf{v})] = \frac{\mu(Null(\mathbf{v}))}{\mu(\mathbb{R}^{M})} = 0$, where $\mu(\cdot)$ denotes the Lebesgue measure of a measurable set.
+However, we highlight that $\mathbf{v}$ is randomly sampled from $\mathcal{U}(\mathbb{V}_{1,M})$, which is an intermediate noise to produce the final noise of the R$1$SMG mechanism and will not be made public.
+Note that this is not against the core idea of DP, i.e., ``privacy without obscurity", because the entire noise generation process, i.e, (\ref{mapping2}), including the choice of distribution parameters are transparent.
+Thus, the probability that a constructed $\mathbf{u}$ that is in the null space of a randomly sampled $\mathbf{v}$ is zero, i.e., $\Pr[\mathbf{u}\in Null(\mathbf{v})] = \frac{\mu(Null(\mathbf{v}))}{\mu(\mathbb{R}^{M})} = 0$, where $\mu(\cdot)$ is the Lebesgue measure of a measurable set.